louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Clinical findings

 A 26‐year‐old man presented as an emergency with a 24‐h history of a rapidly progressive, pruritic, painful rash.
 He had no relevant medical or dermatological history and took no regular medications.
 Two days previously, he had engaged in unprotected anal intercourse, and the following day, had attended a rapid‐access sexual health clinic.
 Following assessment, he was given postexposure prophylaxis (PEP) for HIV, comprising combination tenofovir and emtricitabine.
 Two hours following the first dose, the patient developed bilateral axillary pruritus.
 He had not taken any other medications or recreational drugs for 12 weeks prior to presentation, and had not taken PEP previously.
-He rapidly developed a widespread symmetrical erythematous tender rash, with a predilection for flexural sites (axillae/groin/buttocks/dorsal ankles) (Fig. 1a,b).
+He rapidly developed a widespread symmetrical erythematous tender rash, with a predilection for flexural sites (axillae/groin/buttocks/dorsal ankles) (Fig. 1a, b).

 Figure 1
-(a,b) Erythematous rash on (a) the legs and (b) feet.
+(a, b) Erythematous rash on (a) the legs and (b) feet.

 ---